 - Students would benefit from additional practice with interactions within a system and between systems, inputs and outputs within systems, and how a change to an input of an open system might affect the entire system. - Students would benefit from additional practice interpreting and using evidence to support a claim, description, explanation, argument, and/or prediction.
-Some examples of evidence are relationships among variables from data tables or changes in graphs, models, and diagrams. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
+Some examples of evidence are relationships among variables from data tables or changes in graphs, models, and diagrams.
+Students would also benefit from practice distinguishing between statements which are true and statements which are true and support a specific claim. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
 Students would benefit from additional practice using the terms criteria and constraint, practice describing criteria for a successful solution, practice describing possible constraints on the success of a solution, and practice explaining how a constraint limits the success of a solution. - Students would benefit from additional practice distinguishing among independent (manipulated), dependent (responding), and controlled variables when given a description of, or data from, an experiment. - Students struggle to identify the direction of thermal energy flow between two objects with different temperatures. - Students would benefit from additional practice using models to show how matter and energy are conserved during chemical reactions. - Students would benefit from additional practice distinguishing between the inputs and outputs of cellular respiration and photosynthesis, as well identifying the importance of both processes to plants and animals. - Students would benefit from additional practice making observations at different scales.
 For example, describing microscopic changes that cause a macroscopic change in a system, and using graphs and diagrams to describe the relative sizes or ages of objects in space. - Students struggle with cause and effect relationships when describing forces and changes in motion during and after a collision. - Students would benefit from practice with using models to show relationships between objects at various time and spatial scales (e.g., weathering and deposition). - Students would benefit from additional practice using geologic evidence to support claims about Earth's history and processes. - Students would benefit from additional practice interpreting diagrams and graphs, including those with keys, to identify evidence that supports claims and explanations. - Students would benefit from practice modeling connections between changes of state and changes in thermal energy.